hyosung11/Launch-School/journal.md

 14:56 Before study session with Laurent.

 15:32 Going through Mochi cards that Laurent made.
-The six falsy values are 0FUNN'' - 0, false, NaN, Null and empty string.
+The six falsy values are 0FUNN'' - 0, false,undefined, NaN, Null and empty string.
 The red highlighting stopped.

 16:19 Back from break pulling weeds in the backyard and got bit multiple times by mosquitoes.
 Ugh.